Skip to Content

 Massey University marine ecologist Dr Karen Stockin is the inaugural recipient of the prestigious Bob Kerridge Animal Welfare Fellowship.

-The dellowship, worth $10,000, is awarded to projects that seek solutions to animal problems, and present the opportunity to create change to the ultimate benefit of animals, people and the environment.
+The fellowship, worth $10,000, is awarded to projects that seek solutions to animal problems, and present the opportunity to create change to the ultimate benefit of animals, people and the environment.

 Dr Stockin, director of the Coastal-Marine Research Group and Associate Investigator at the Animal Welfare Science and Bioethics Centre at Massey University, aims to develop a rule-based modelling technique to assess the likelihood of survivorship in refloated whales under different scenarios.
 As part of this fellowship, she will be investigating the human dynamic to these events by assessing public perception and attitudes before, during and after a whale stranding event.